 I’ve just knocked down the garlic (Allium sativum) in my Northern California garden.
-The leaves were over 60% brown and it’s time for them to cure for a few weeks before I store them.
-I planted all heirloom garlic varieties this year.
+The leaves were over 60% brown, and now it’s time for them to cure for a few weeks before I store them.
+I planted only heirloom garlic varieties this year.
 I’m smitten with their differences and can’t wait to use them in the kitchen.

 The hardneck garlic varieties grow well in cold climates.
-This type of garlic has a central stem that’s firm and stiff and the garlic cloves grow as a single ring around that stem.
-Hardnecks have a scape that grows and curls into a coil at the top of the stalk as it matures.
+This type of garlic has a central stem that’s firm and stiff, and the garlic cloves grow as a single ring around that stem.
+Hardnecks have a scape that curls into a coil at the top of the stalk as it matures.
 The scapes are delicious.

-The last type of garlic is Elephant garlic; and isn’t really a garlic at all.
-It’s botanical name is Allium ampeloprasum and it’s closer to a leek than a garlic botanically speaking.
+The last type of garlic is elephant garlic, and isn’t really a garlic at all.
+It’s botanical name is Allium ampeloprasum, and it’s closer to a leek than a garlic botanically speaking.
 While it may not be the real McCoy, it does offer the same flavor as its authentic cousins and is used the same way in the kitchen.
-Elephant garlic produces 4-6 large cloves that are milder in flavor than true garlic.
+Elephant garlic produces four to six large cloves that are milder in flavor than true garlic.

-Extra Tip: If you find yourself face-to-face with a vampire (and you don’t want to be), all garlic works equally well in this situation.
+Tip: If you find yourself face to face with a vampire (and you certainly don’t want to be), all garlic works equally well in this situation.